hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Handover_Pack_Document_B_CNR3_Restart_Work_Plan_and_First_Milestone_v3_0.md

 The coder enumerates **all** standing rules — from CMS07.0, Document A, and prior agreements — each numbered and stated clearly, for explicit confirmation, modification, supersession, or retirement before process coding begins.
-A new confirmed rule list results.
+- **The signed-off result is recorded into the Production Spec's Prevailing Rules Register (§3A), which is the authoritative durable home of the rule list.** Document A then reproduces it.
+This document (B) only tracks the *status* of that task (see §8).
 - **No rule carries over silently.**
-- A rule remembered from prior context but not present in CMS07.0, Document A, or the restart introduction is surfaced as a **candidate** rule, marked as remembered/prior-context-derived, and is **not controlling until confirmed.**
+- A rule remembered from prior context but not present in CMS07.0, Document A, or the restart introduction is surfaced as a **candidate** rule, marked as remembered/prior-context-derived, and is **not controlling until confirmed** into the register.

 ---